SparkPost/support-docs/articles/user-guide/subaccounts.md

 **Permissions**

 Only master account users can create subaccounts.
-If you create a UI user, they will have access to both the master account and subaccounts, so it is critical that be taken into account when provisioning UI accounts on your system.
+If you create a app user, they will have access to both the master account and subaccounts, so it is critical that be taken into account when provisioning app accounts on your system.

 **Subaccount Statuses**